Olivia Munn Flaunts Her Lingerie In A Sheer Dress And Thigh-High Boots, Because Opulence

 And even though she and Rodgers were together for three years, when they split up, they lost all contact, according to her.

-Olivia Munn spent much of her satellite press tour discussing the Aaron Rodgers breakup, and made no mention of her current relationship with Gonzalez, which has yet to be confirmed — or denied — in the press by the Orbiter 9 actor.
+Olivia Munn spent much of her satellite press tour discussing the Aaron Rodgers breakup and made no mention of her current relationship with Gonzalez, which has yet to be confirmed — or denied — in the press by the Orbiter 9 actor.

 Known for being “over the top” and doing the most when it comes to getting attention, Munn first came into the public’s attention when her private text messages with Chris Pine were released, showing a very sexual side of the actress, as part of the so-called “Hackergate” scandal.